Cornelius Ryan: Career

 Ryan moved to London in 1940, where he became a war correspondent for The Daily Telegraph in 1941.
 He initially covered the air war in Europe.
 After the US entered the war, he flew along on fourteen bombing missions with the Eighth and Ninth United States Army Air Forces (USAAF).
 He joined General George S. Patton's Third Army and covered its actions until the end of the European war in 1945.
 That year he transferred to the Pacific theater until the war ended there.
 He travelled to Jerusalem in 1946 to cover the end of the Palestinian mandate and rise of an independent Israel.

 Ryan emigrated to the United States in 1947 to work for Time.
 He reported on the postwar tests of atomic weapons carried out by the United States in the Pacific.
 He also reported for Time on the Israeli war in 1948.
 This was followed by work for other magazines, including Collier's Weekly and Reader's Digest.

 He married Kathryn Morgan (1925–1993), a novelist.
 Ryan became a naturalized citizen of the United States in 1951.

-On a trip to Normandy in 1949, Ryan became interested in telling a more complete story of Operation Overlord than had been produced to date.
+On a trip to Normandy in 1949, Ryan became interested in telling a more complete story of Operation Overlord than had been produced to that date.
 He began compiling information and conducting over 1000 interviews as he gathered stories from both the Allies and the Germans, as well as French civilians.

 In 1956 he began to write down his World War II notes for The Longest Day: 6 June 1944 D-Day, which tells the story of the D-Day Invasion of Normandy.
 He completed it and published it in 1959.
 It was an instant success, and film rights were purchased.
-Ryan helped to write the screenplay for the 1962 film of the same name.
+Ryan helped to write the screenplay for the 1962 The Longest Day.
 Darryl F. Zanuck paid the author US$175,000 for the screen rights to the book.